 Valley Ranch Intake Sump Erosion Control

 The Valley Ranch Intake Sump Erosion Control Project is underway to address the effects of weather, erosion and the unstable soils of North Texas on the sump located along Valley Ranch Parkway near Ranch Trail.
-The repair involves draining water out of a portion of the sump through the use of a temporary dam and pumping equipment.
-The work also includes the installation of a wall below normal water level, erosion control matting and shoreline aquatic plantings in order to further protect the shoreline from erosion.
-The heavy storms in the fall and winter slowed progress on this project, but it’s about 60 percent complete.
+The heavy storms in September delayed progress on the project, but the project is now complete.
+Installation of the erosion control mat, grassing and installation of shoreline protection water plants was completed early summer 2019.

 Water Circle Canal Dredging